negativetwelve/bashprofile.com/_posts/2012-07-18-how-to-install-python-3-on-mac-os-x.md

 ---
 layout: post
-title: "[Python] How to Install Python 3 on your Mac"
+title: "How to Install Python 3 on your Mac"
 tags: [python, intro, installation, programming]
 author_name: Mark Miyashita
 author_url: http://markmiyashita.com
 google_plus: 101180624276428786239
 date: 2012-07-18 01:58:00 -8

+category: Python
 ---

 By default, your Mac comes installed with Python 2.7, no installation necessary!
 However, if you want some of the new features of Python such as "print" being a function now instead of a standalone command, then you are going to want to install Python 3.2.3.
 Follow the steps below to get started: